-To celebrate one of my favourite times of year, I have created a selection of easy, French-inspired canapés with Grey Goose that are perfect for the party season, to show how elegant dinner party spreads and entertaining can be easy with the right recipes.
+To celebrate one of my favourite times of year, I have created a selection of easy, French-inspired canapés with the best drinks from Oddbins that are perfect for the party season, to show how elegant dinner party spreads and entertaining can be easy with the right recipes.

 It doesn’t take a lot more effort to produce a fresh dish of tasty home-made nibbles, than it doesn’t to open a packet and arrange a supermarket finest wares (with a bit of bash, so they look homemade) on a plate.
 It’s just a case of making clever shortcuts and these two canapés are all about that.